Skip to content

 What We’re Building

 The calendar heatmap maps values onto a calendar grid — each cell is one day, colour encodes the value.
-Seasonal patterns, weekly rhythms, and one-off events are immediately readable.
+Seasonal patterns, weekly rhythms, and one-off events are immediately readable at a glance.

 By the end of this module you will have: